Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Introduction

+This paper makes the following contributions: \begin{itemize} \item We explore the parameter space of a front-end enzymatic circuit and show how we can choose its parameter to improve its sensitivity to the transmission symbols. \item We derive a method to approximately compute the log-posteriori probabilities which will later on lead to an implementation using enzymatic cycles.
+The approximation consists of multiple steps.
+In one of these steps, we derive a closed-form approximation of an optimal Bayesian filtering problem.
+In another step, we show how we can approximate the log-posteriori probability computation. \item We design an enzymatic circuit, which is composed of three enzymatic cycles, that can approximately compute the ratio of log-posteriori probabilities.
+We demonstrate the accuracy of this approximation using simulation. \item We show that the front-end circuits with higher sensitivity give an overall MAP receiver that have a better BER. \end{itemize}

 The rest of the paper is organised as follows.
 Sec.~\ref{sec:related} discusses related work.
-In Sec.~\ref{sec:bg}, we present the set up of our molecular communications problem and relevant results from \cite{Awan:2017fm}.
-Sec.~\ref{sec:pdp:approx} present results on input impedance, log-posteriori probability approximation and the design of the enzymatic circuit.
+In Sec.~\ref{sec:bg}, we present the set up of our molecular communications problem and relevant background results from \cite{Awan:2017fm}.
+Sec.~\ref{sec:pdp:approx} present results on sensitivity improvement, log-posteriori probability approximation and the design of the enzymatic circuit.
 We then present simulation results in Sec.~\ref{sec:eval} and conclude in Sec.~\ref{sec:con}.